congatudo/congatudo-add-on/README.md

 5. Run the Following Commands to Edit the Configuration:
-   These commands will replace the server addresses and ports with the values you need.
+   - These commands will replace the server addresses and ports with the values you need.
 Note that the `YOUR_HOMEASSISTANT_IP` is an example representing a HomeAssistant server IP address.
-   **You must replace `YOUR_HOMEASSISTANT_IP` with the IP address of your own HA server. (e.g., 192.168.1.10).**
+   - ⚠️**You must replace `YOUR_HOMEASSISTANT_IP` with the IP address of your own HA server. (e.g., `192.168.1.10`).**

    ```sh

    sed -i \